Miroslav Klose: 2014 World Cup and retirement

 Prior to the tournament, Klose said the 2014 World Cup would be his final one for Germany, stating he wanted one more shot at trying to win the World Cup and having done that, he was content.
 On 6 June 2014, in Germany's final friendly before the World Cup against Armenia, Klose scored his 69th international goal, thus breaking Gerd Müller's record of 68 goals and becoming Germany's record goalscorer.

 Klose scored his record-equalling 15th World Cup goal to help Germany to a 2–2 draw against Ghana on 21 June 2014, after entering the game as a 69th-minute substitute for Mario Götze (who had scored Germany's first goal) with his team trailing 2–1.
 This tied him with the Brazilian player Ronaldo.
 With this goal, Klose became the third player in history to score in four different World Cups.
 On 8 July, Klose scored a record 16th World Cup goal in the 23rd minute against hosts Brazil in the semi-finals, his second goal of the 2014 World Cup.
 That goal gave Germany a 2–0 lead en route to a 7–1 win over Brazil, and Klose surpassed Ronaldo's previous record of 15 World Cup goals.
+(Note: The record has since been surpassed by Lionel Messi in 2026.)
 Klose set another record by becoming the first player to appear in four consecutive World Cup semi-finals.
 Klose started in the World Cup final against Argentina and played until the 88th minute, when he was substituted for Mario Götze.
 Götze would score the 113th-minute goal which gave Germany a 1–0 victory over Argentina, earning Germany's fourth World Cup title overall and first as a reunited country.
 Klose announced his retirement from international football one month after the final.